-Dissenters' Rights (page )
+Dissenters' Rights

-Scotts' shareholders are entitled to exercise dissenters' rights in connection with the restructuring merger pursuant to Section 1701.85 of the Ohio Revised Code.
-A copy of Section 1701.85 is attached as Annex C to this Proxy Statement/ Prospectus.
+Scotts' shareholders are entitled to exercise dissenters' rights in connection with the Restructuring Merger pursuant to Section 1701.85 of the Ohio Revised Code.
+A copy of Section 1701.85 is attached as

+Annex C to this Proxy Statement/ Prospectus.
 A summary of the dissenters' rights of shareholders, and of the procedural steps that must be taken by shareholders who wish to perfect their dissenters' rights, is set forth in this Proxy Statement/ Prospectus.
 See "The Restructuring - Rights of Dissenting Shareholders."

-Material U.S. Federal Income Tax Consequences (page )
+Material U.S. Federal Income Tax Consequences

 The creation of a holding company structure by merging Scotts into The Scotts Company LLC will constitute a reorganization for U.S. federal income tax purposes.
-In general, for federal income tax purposes, no gain or loss will be recognized by the holders of Scotts common shares who receive Scotts Miracle-Gro common shares, and no gain or loss will be recognized by Scotts or Scotts Miracle Gro, as a result of the holding company Restructuring Merger.
+In general, for U.S. federal income tax purposes, no gain or loss will be recognized by the holders of Scotts' common shares who receive Scotts Miracle-Gro's common shares, and no gain or loss will be recognized by Scotts or Scotts Miracle-Gro, as a result of the Restructuring Merger.

-Accounting Treatment (page )
+Accounting Treatment

-The Scotts Miracle-Gro Company is a newly created holding company, currently inactive, without material assets or liabilities or operating history.
-Therefore, financial statements of The Scotts Miracle-Gro Company are not presented in this document.
-It is anticipated that The Scotts Company will be merged into a newly created subsidiary structured as a limited liability company (The Scotts Company LLC).
-In conjunction with the merger, common shareholders in The Scotts Company will receive one common share of The Scotts Miracle-Gro Company for each common share of The Scotts Company.
-The consolidated financial statements of The Scotts Company are incorporated by reference into this document.
+Scotts Miracle-Gro is a newly-created holding company, currently inactive, without material assets or liabilities or operating history.
+Therefore, financial statements of Scotts Miracle-Gro are not presented in this Proxy Statement/ Prospectus.
+It is anticipated that Scotts will be merged into The Scotts Company LLC.
+In conjunction with the Restructuring Merger, holders of Scotts' common shares will receive one common share of Scotts Miracle-Gro for each common share of Scotts.
+The consolidated financial statements of Scotts are incorporated by reference into this Proxy Statement/ Prospectus.

-The consolidated assets and liabilities of The Scotts Miracle-Gro Company and its subsidiaries (including The Scotts Company LLC) immediately after the merger will be the same as the consolidated assets and liabilities of The Scotts Company and its subsidiaries immediately before the merger.
-The merger will result in The Scotts Miracle-Gro Company becoming the owner of all of the outstanding membership interests of The Scotts Company LLC.
-This change in ownership will have no accounting effect on The Scotts Miracle-Gro Company, or The Scotts Company LLC, as successor to The Scotts Company.
+The consolidated assets and liabilities of Scotts Miracle-Gro and its subsidiaries (including The Scotts Company LLC) immediately after the Restructuring Merger will be the same as the consolidated assets and liabilities of Scotts and its subsidiaries immediately before the Restructuring Merger.
+The Restructuring Merger will result in Scotts Miracle-Gro becoming the owner of all of the outstanding membership interests of The Scotts Company LLC.
+This change in ownership will have no accounting effect on Scotts Miracle-Gro, or The Scotts Company LLC, as successor to Scotts.

-Comparative Rights of Shareholders of Scotts and Scotts Miracle-Gro (page )
+Comparative Rights of Shareholders of Scotts and Scotts Miracle-Gro

-The rights of Scotts Miracle-Gro shareholders after completion of the Restructuring Merger will be the same as the rights of Scotts shareholders prior to the Restructuring Merger.
+The rights of Scotts Miracle-Gro's shareholders after completion of the Restructuring Merger will be the same as the rights of Scotts' shareholders prior to the Restructuring Merger.

-Certain Financial Information (page
+Certain Financial Information

-We have not included pro forma financial comparative information concerning Scotts that gives effect to the Restructuring Merger because, immediately following completion of the Restructuring Merger, the consolidated financial statements of Scotts Miracle-Gro will be the same as the financial statements of Scotts immediately prior to the Restructuring Merger.
+We have not included pro forma comparative financial information concerning Scotts that gives effect to the Restructuring Merger because, immediately following completion of the Restructuring Merger, the consolidated financial statements of Scotts Miracle-Gro will be the same as the consolidated financial statements of Scotts immediately prior to the Restructuring Merger.